Beagle

 In general, the Beagle is a very healthy breed.
 However, like all breeds of dogs, they are susceptible to certain genetic/inherited problems including: Epilepsy, Thyroid abnormalities, Hip Dysplasia, Eye problems, and Disc Disease.
 The average life expectancy for the Beagle is about 14 years but it is not unusual for a Beagle to live to 17 years.

 If you are considering the adoption of a Beagle puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: